pensivebrian/catalogstore/README.md

 ## Projects

 #### Microsoft.SqlServer.CatalogStore
-* The code generated catalog store
+* The code generated CatalogStore

 #### CatalogStoreCodeGenerator
-* Code generates the Microsoft.SqlServer.CatalogStore\Code.g.cs file
+* Code generates the files in the [Microsoft.SqlServer.CatalogStore\CodeGen](Microsoft.SqlServer.CatalogStore/CodeGen) folder
-* Uses the Catalog.Whitelist.txt to get the system catalog tables used for reverse engineering.
+* Uses the [Catalog.Whitelist.txt](CatalogStoreCodeGenerator/Catalog.Whitelist.txt) to get all system catalog tables used for reverse engineering.
-* Generates and caches the system catalog as an xml file (e.g Catalog.2005.xml) for each SQL Server version.
+* Generates and caches the system catalog list (e.g. [Catalog.2005.txt](https://raw.githubusercontent.com/pensivebrian/catalogstore/master/CatalogStoreCodeGenerator/Catalog.2005.txt)) and catalog xml meta data files (e.g [Catalog.2005.xml](CatalogStoreCodeGenerator/Catalog.2005.xml)) for each SQL Server version.

 #### Microsoft.SqlServer.CatalogStore.Tests
-* Has tests to compare the execution of the DacFx query with the catalog store version.
+* Has tests to compare the execution of the DacFx query with the CatalogStore version.

 #### ReverseEngineeringTableDump
-* Uses ScriptDom to parse the DacFx reverse engineering queries for Azure and SQL 2016, and generates the Microsoft.SqlServer.CatalogStore\Catalog.Whitelist.txt file, which is input into the code generation process.
-This way, we know both DacFx and CatalogStore query the same tables.
+* Uses ScriptDom to parse the DacFx reverse engineering queries for Azure and SQL 2016, and generates the [Catalog.Whitelist.txt](CatalogStoreCodeGenerator/Catalog.Whitelist.txt) file, which is input into the code generation process.
+This way, both DacFx and CatalogStore query the same tables.

 ## TODO
 *  Explicit mapping of primary keys